-I have some daytime, evening and weekend Zoom or telephone sessions available.
+I have some daytime and evening Zoom or telephone sessions available.
 Please contact me by telephone or via my website.
 Take care and stay safe.

 I have a Diploma in Therapeutic Counselling, and in my practice, I complement my Person-Centred approach with other modalities dependent on individual client needs.
 I offer a respectful, sensitive, honest and empathic approach.
 I work with children, young people and adults from all cultures, orientations and backgrounds and have experience of working with people who are struggling with a broad range of emotional issues.